-Exercise increased caution in Thailand due to COVID-19.
+Exercise normal precautions in Thailand.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Read the Department of State’s COVID-19 page before you plan any international travel.